Ada-GoLib/StdLib/README.md

 # StdLib
-An Ada library mirroring the structure and functionality of the Golang standard library (Not affiliated in any way with Google)
+An Ada library mirroring the structure and functionality of the Golang standard library.

+This project is not affiliated in any way with Google